-Believe it or not, up until last night, I had not experienced the creamy ecstasy that is parmesan risotto.
+Believe it or not, up until last night, I had not experienced the indulgent magic that is parmesan risotto.

 I know.
 Feel bad for me.
 Moving on.

 It’s actually been on my “cook this” list for a reeeeeaally long time.
 As in, over a year.
 Unfortunately, every time I was in the mood to try it, it was hot as blazes outside.

 We just had our first “sticking” snow on Saturday, and, since I haven’t been able to feel my extremities ever since, I thought now was the perfect time for something warm and creamy.

 If you haven’t yet tried risotto, I think you should.
 It is a very simple recipe that comes together beautifully.
 While you do need to stir the dish, I promise you that it’s easy.
 And it’s a fantastic experience.
 The warm, creamy smells of parmesan and creamy broth make the stirring SO worth it.